WANdisco/wandisco-documentation/docs/quickstarts/testing/test-cdh-sandbox-liveanalytics.md

    stored as ORC;
    ```

-1. Now insert data into the table:
+1. Insert data into the table:

    `INSERT INTO databricks_demo.customer_addresses_dim_hive SELECT * FROM retail_demo.customer_addresses_dim_hive WHERE state_code = 'CA';`

    :::info
-   The data will take a couple of minutes to be replicated and appear in the Databricks cluster.
-This is because during the first transfer of Hive data, the Datatransformer jar (`etl.jar`) will also be installed in the Databricks library.
+   The data takes a couple of minutes to be replicated and appear in the Databricks cluster.
+This is because the Datatransformer jar (`etl.jar`) is installed in the Databricks library during the first transfer of Hive data.
    :::

-1. A Hive job will launch that inserts the data values provided in this example.
+1. A Hive job inserts the data values provided in this example.
    Select the **jobs** service.
-If successful, the STATUS will be **SUCCEEDED**.
+If successful, the STATUS displays **SUCCEEDED**.

 ### Setup Databricks Notebook to view data

-1. Create a [Cluster Notebook](https://docs.databricks.com/notebooks/notebooks-manage.html#create-a-notebook) with the details:
+1. Create a [Cluster Notebook](https://docs.databricks.com/notebooks/notebooks-manage.html#create-a-notebook) with these details:

    * Name: **WD-demo**
    * Language: **SQL**